williambrunos/Data-Structures/README.md

 This notation is an approximation, just to let us analyse how the algorithm consume resources of the computer as the length of the input raises.

+* Spacial complexity => Measure how much memory the algorithm needs
+* Temporal complexity => Measure how much processing time the algorithm needs.